RyoyaMaejima/socceraction/README.md

 This software is a modified version of the software found at https://github.com/ML-KULeuven/socceraction.git.

-This software is subject to the MIT License.
-For details, see the MIT LICENSE.
+This software is subject to the MIT license.
+For details, see the MIT license.